philipjc/old_philipjc/_posts/2015-08-02-JavaScript-Replacing-characters.markdown

 (This is basic Regular expression for A or T or G or C).
 With this String if the character is A change it to T, and perform similar functionality with the rest, T to A, G to C and C to G. Some examples of possible arguments were ['AAAA'], ['AATT'], ['ATGC'].

-This is the setup.
-Time to think.
+This is the setup, time to think.
 {%highlight js%}
 function DNAStrand(dna) {
   // code here